strawberryfg/Senorita-HANDS19-Pose/experiments/README.md

 - You obtain augmented ground truth of ```2D``` & ```3D``` & ```depth```, either in ```local``` coordinate space or ```global```.

 - You start to articulate the system input depending on which model you would like to use.

+- You run the initial pose estimator, which in this case is the [integral regression](https://github.com/strawberryfg/int-3dhuman-I1).
+As a result, predicted 3D & 2D, either in local & global are computed.
+You observe the MPJPE error in mm.